humans-to-robots-motion/tp-rmp/README.md

 # tp-rmp
-This repos implements the method for "Learning Task-parametrized Riemannian Motion Policies" from demonstrations.
+This repos implements the method for the master thesis "Learning Task-parametrized Riemannian Motion Policies" from demonstrations.
+The thesis can be founded at [this link](http://elib.uni-stuttgart.de/bitstream/11682/11936/1/AnThesis.pdf).

 ## Installation